 As of 11 November 2021, I alone have saved $16,000+ based on air fills costing $7 each.

 CONVERSION TO PETROL

-As we were heading off sailing on our yacht to the Great Barrier Reef from early May 2015, we converted the compressor to run using a petrol engine in April 2015.
-A dive buddy gave us a new Honda 160 4 kw petrol engine late in 2014.
+As I was heading off sailing on my yacht to the Great Barrier Reef from early May 2015, I converted the compressor to run using a petrol engine in April 2015.
+A dive buddy gave me a new Honda 160 4 kw petrol engine late in 2014.
 This was from his compressor which came with both.
 I purchased a new pulley to fit the shaft of the Honda motor (which is actually 20 mm diameter, not 19 mm as in the manual).
 I also purchased a new v-belt.
 The same belt is used for petrol and electric motors, but as I have never replaced the original one, I decided to get a new one and keep the old one as a spare.

 then screw one in the hole at the top.
 This separates the parts.